marcpage/libernet/notes.md

 ### Block chain

 The chain of blocks linked using *previous* represent all transactions and balances going back to the prime block (index=0).
-When verifying information for each block, any block found not validate basic information gets a [mistaken demerit](#direct-trust).
+When verifying information for each block, any block found to not validate basic information gets a [mistaken demerit](#direct-trust) on their identity.

 ### Transaction Block

 Transactions show the move of Karma from a set of identities to other identities.
-The fee is an optional amount added to the transaction to encourage more people to race to validate the block.
+The fee is an optional amount added to the transaction to encourage more people to add the transaction to the block they are validating.
 ```
 {
 	"from": {sender identity:amount},